breathing-exercise-to-prevent-hypoxemia

 • Hold: Allow them to maintain their airway closure for another four seconds.

-• Exhale: For a further count of four seconds, instruct them to exhale through their mouth slowly and fully.
+• Exhale: For a further count of four seconds, instruct them to exhale slowly and fully through their mouth.

 • Pause: Encourage them to take a four-second break and hold their breath before beginning the subsequent round.

-For a few minutes, keep doing this breathing exercise in the box.
+For a few minutes, keep doing this box breathing exercise.
 It eases tension, lessens stress, and increases oxygenation.

 How to Do Straw Breathing: